 - Czech-Polish-Slovak Preparation Camp (Praha 2007, Warsaw 2019) — problem setter,

 I also give lectures preparing high school and university students for programming competitions.
-I was an instructor at programming camps in Poland, Brasil, United States, and Cuba, such as Brazilian ICPC Summer School at University of Campinas. and ICPC Caribbean Training Camp in Havana.
-I have also taught competitive programming at University of Warsaw and at Faculty of Cybernetics at the Military University of Technology in Warsaw. ▸
+I was an instructor at national and international programming camps in Poland, Brasil, Bolivia, United States, and Cuba, such as Brazilian ICPC Summer School at the University of Campinas and ICPC Caribbean Training Camp in Havana.
+I have also taught competitive programming at the University of Warsaw and at the Faculty of Cybernetics at the Military University of Technology in Warsaw. ▸

 - Brazilian ICPC Summer School at the University of Campinas (Campinas 2015, 2018),

 - Farias Brito School Programming Camp (Fortaleza 2016),

-- Algorithmic Engineering course at University of Warsaw (Warsaw 2007),
+- Algorithmic Engineering course at the University of Warsaw (Warsaw 2007),

 - Practical Algorithms course at the Military University of Technology (Warsaw 2017–2021).